niacobel/CHAINS/readme.rst

    $ python -m pip install --upgrade --user pyyaml jinja2 scipy

-The third main script of CHAINS, ``RESULTS TREATMENT``, makes use of the SciPy_ and Matplotlib_ packages.
+The third main script of CHAINS, ``RESULTS TREATMENT``, makes use of the Pandas_ and Matplotlib_ packages.
 If your Python distribution does not include them, you can install them using

 .. code-block:: console

-   $ python -m pip install --user scipy matplotlib
+   $ python -m pip install --user pandas matplotlib

 ..
 Important::
    Since CHAINS' scripts will be running on the clusters themselves and not on your personal computer, you need to make sure to meet those packages requirements for each cluster on which you intend to use CHAINS.